easegress-io/easegress-assemblyscript-sdk/README.md

 npm run asbuild
 ```

-If everything is right, `untouched.wasm` (the debug version) and `optimized.wasm` (the release version) will be generated at the `build` folder.
+If everything is right, `debug.wasm` (the debug version) and `release.wasm` (the release version) will be generated at the `build` folder.

 ## Deploy and execute

-Please refer [the documentation of `WasmHost`](https://github.com/megaease/easegress/blob/main/doc/wasmhost.md) for deploying and executing the compiled Wasm code.
+Please refer [the documentation of `WasmHost`](https://github.com/megaease/easegress/blob/main/doc/reference/wasmhost.md) for deploying and executing the compiled Wasm code.